 Holding the APU control switch in the START position provides power to the door.
-When the door opens to the 15-degree position, the start and holding relays are energized.
+When the door opens to the ISdegree position, the start and holding relays arc energized.
 This opens the wing tank shutoff valve and energizes the starter.
-Fuel is gravity fed from No. 2 main fuel tank through the motor-operated shutoff valve and the APU fuel control to a solenoid-operated fuel valve.
+Fuel is gravity fed from the No. 2 main fuel tank through the motor-operated shutoff valve and the APU fuel control to a solenoid-operated fuel valve.
 An oil pressure switch provides a circuit for the fuel valve and the ignition.
-The start relay remains energized until the circuit is broken by the APU's 35% speed switch or by moving the control switch to the STOP position.
+The start relay remains energized until the circuit is broken by the APU's 35-percent speed switch or by moving the control switch to the STOP position.

 When the switch is released from the START position, spring tension moves it to the RUN position.
-In this position, all circuits to the APU's various automatic controls are energized.
-These oil-pressure and speed-sensitive switches control their respective circuits to accomplish the starting and running of the APU.
-Normal governing operating speed is 42,000 RPM.
+In this position. all circuits to the APU's various automatic controls are energized.
+These oil pressure and speed-sensitive switches control their respective circuits to accomplish the starting and running of the APU.
+Normal governing operating speed is 42,000 rpm.

-On current production C-130H and L-100-30 aircraft, the APU can be operated on the ground to supply bleed air and/or electrical power.
-In the C-130H only, the APU may also be used as an electric power source in flight.
-The APU will operate when on speed at altitudes up to 35,000 feet, but it may not be possible to start it at altitudes above 20,000 feet because of the low atmospheric density.
+On current production C-130H and L-100-30 aircraft. the APU can be operated on the ground to supply bleed air and electrical power.
+In the C-I3OH models only. use of the APU as an electric power source is also permitted in flight.
+The APU will operate when on speed at altitudes up to 35.000 feet. but it may not be possible to start it at altitudes above 20.000 feet because of the low atmospheric density.